gtbikev/courses/README.md

 * Don't update CHANGELOG, README or any files in the api folder.
 These files will be updated once a release will be done.
 * It's recommended to use GitHub [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to submit new courses
 * Pull request must have the following files commited: course (.json) file, activity (.fit) file
-* Pull request must have the following metadata information in the comment: *course name, distance (km/mi), elevation (m/ft), author, description, notes*
+* Pull request must have the following metadata information in the comment: *course name, distance (km/mi), elevation (m/ft), author, category, description, notes*

 **Fixing issues**